-- Improper footwear.
 Shoes that fit incorrectly or have inadequate traction with the ground may provide a challenge to pedestrians walking in unfamiliar areas.

-- Distracted navigation.
 Talking with other people, using a cellphone, and simply not paying attention can cause someone to lose focus on where they are walking and may result in a slip and fall that results in injury.

-- Excessive focus on surroundings.
 By centering attention on the things around them, visitors may be sufficiently distracted to disregard the walking conditions in front of them and lose their footing.
 For example, shoppers looking at the groceries on the shelves or patrons observing the surrounding scenery may be more susceptible to a slip and fall resulting in injury.

-- Rushing from one place to another.
 Swift movements and hurried steps increase the risk of a fall by someone trying to get to their next destination without taking proper care for their safety.

 A slip and fall can be prevented when proper precautions are recognized and taken.
 When reasonable and appropriate safeguards are applied at the places described above, many slip and fall accidents can be completely avoided.

 How Can Slip and Fall Accidents Be Avoided?

 Property owners can help visitors to avoid unnecessary slip and fall accidents by: